ofek/asciinema.github.io/docs/manual/cli/installation.md

     If you plan to upload your recordings to [asciinema.org](https://asciinema.org) then it's recommended to preserve
     asciinema config directory between runs, e.g. by bind-mounting it as shown above.
-This directory stores [Install ID](/broken), which links all recordings uploaded from a given system to your asciinema.org user account.
+This directory stores install ID, which links all recordings uploaded from a given system to your asciinema.org user account.

 To be able to save the recordings locally bind-mount your working directory like this: